2024f-usf-biol-422/learning-r-git-lyssraamirez/README.md

 ├── README.md              # Instructions for setting up and running the project.
 └── references.bib         # Bibtex references for package citations.

+## Installation

+To run the project, ensure you have R and the following packages installed:
+- `dplyr` for data manipulation
+- `ggplot2` for data visualization
+- `knitr` and `rmarkdown` for generating reports
+- `devtools` for session information
+- `lintr` for code linting

 ### Workflow
 ---
 #### Create a single function R script